dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/templates.txt

         - End Block "edit_form"
     - End Block "content"

-To insert your template section before the a block, say "edit_form" just create your own template like this:
+To insert your template section before the edit widget, just create your own template like this:

 ::